419 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 417 Beacon to the east and 421 Beacon to the west.

 On August 6, 2000, John C. Cronin and his wife, Cheryl M. Cronin, purchased 419 Beacon from M. Flint and Judy Beal.
 The Cronins converted the property from a two-family dwelling into a single-family dwelling.

-419 Beacon remained assessed as a single-family dwelling in 2020.
+419 Beacon was assessed as a single-family dwelling in 2022.